httpJunkie/react-from-scratch/readme.md

 #### `Sidenav.js`

-Import `useContext` and the `AppContext` from the provider:
+In `Sidenav.js`: import `useContext` and the `AppContext` from the provider:

 ```jsx
 import React, { useContext } from 'react'
 import { AppContext } from '../context/AppContext'
 ```

-Just above the return statement, we will add our context with a call to `useContext`:
+Above the return statement, add our context with a call to `useContext`:

 ```jsx
 const context = useContext(AppContext)
 ```

-Last, we alter the className of the parent div with `'show'` or `'hide'` based on the value of the `context.navOpen`:
+Alter the className of the parent div with `'show'` or `'hide'`, based on the value of the `context.navOpen`:

 ```jsx
     <div className={`sidenav ${context.navOpen ? 'show' : 'hide'}`}>